everpress-co/mailster/readme.txt

 = Version 2.2.15 =

 * fixed: visual issue with color picker on WP 4.9
+* fixed: lists were always deleted from the manage subscribers tab
 * improved: Caching is now disabled on any page with a form

 = Version 2.2.14 =